livewire/livewire/docs/actions.md

 }
 ```

-You could now call it and receive the actual returned value using `$wire`:
+Using `$wire`, the action may be invoked and its returned value resolved:

 ```html
 <span x-text="await $wire.getPostCount()"></span>
 ```

-Now, if the `getPostCount` method returns "10", the `<span>` tag will also contain "10".
+In this example, if the `getPostCount()` method returns "10", the `<span>` tag will also contain "10".

-Alpine knowledge is not required when using Livewire, however, it's an extremely powerful tool, and knowing it is well worth your time.
+Alpine knowledge is not required when using Livewire; however, it's an extremely powerful tool and knowing Alpine will augment your Livewire experience and productivity.

 ## Livewire's "hybrid" JavaScript functions

-Sometimes there are actions in your component that don't need to communicate with the server and can be better written in JavaScript.
+Sometimes there are actions in your component that don't need to communicate with the server and can be more efficiently written using only JavaScript.

-In these cases, rather than writing them inside your Blade template or somewhere else, you can return the JavaScript function as a string directly inside your PHP class, and by marking the method with the `#[JS]` attribute, it will be callable from the frontend.
+In these cases, rather than writing the actions inside your Blade template or another file, your component action may return the JavaScript function as a string.
+If the action is marked with the `#[JS]` attribute, it will be callable from your application's frontend:

 For example: